skalawag/theguidetocuba.io/content.md

 # 4. Up and Running

 This first chapter focuses on the bare minimum you need to know to work with Cuba.
-We'll learn some of the core concepts walking through the creation of the classical "Hello World" application.
+We'll learn some of the core concepts and walk through the creation of the classical "Hello World" application.

 ## 4.1.
 What's Cuba?